Jamal is a graduate of Northeastern Seminary and writes on a broad range of topics. His writings are based on other points of view.

 Now of course, all of that is a flawed self-perspective, ignoring the rampant and underlying prejudices and many other social inadequacies of the times, but that was how we Americans saw ourselves.
 Even the ones on the receiving end of the injustices, who believed that fighting the war for ideals that did nothing for them, accepted this mantra.

 On the opposing moral side, one death is not just a blink of an eye, but is enough to question an entire mission or campaign.
 Laws and restrictions are put into place to prevent the one or few injustices in order to preserve the status quo or new Pax Romana we are trying to create.
 And you never trust those laws or such lofty ideals anyway because so much of it has turned out to be bullshit.
 Better to get what you can and be happy.

 A National Foil

-There are many Americans today that feel that being unable to say what you feel because its offensive and politically incorrect and can cost you your job is going too far.
+There are many Americans today that feel that being unable to say what you feel because it's offensive and politically incorrect and can cost you your job is going too far.
 Suck it up and move on.
-And the other side who feels that those values don't appreciate individual lives and freedoms enough!
-So much so that they rather say ignore and move on, rather than eradicate that injustice.
+And the other side feels that those values don't appreciate individual lives and freedoms enough!
+So much so that they rather say ignore it and move on rather than eradicate that injustice.
 And there are equally many Americans who feel we need to be more caring because of the injustices that may happen if we don't and to deal with a world that largely now resents the upfront American values now seen as arrogance rather than helping the world.
 These are the social questions and issues that a character like Captain America raises.
 Who were we?
 Who are we, and where should we be going?
 I don't think that is an answer anyone has truly yet.